Muthoni-Maryanne/alx-low_level_programming/0x03-debugging/README.md

 **0x03.
 C - Debugging**

-The concepts discussed in this include: what is debugging?, the process, techniques e.g tracing, interactive, acticity, post morterm, remote, wolf fence algorithm etc.,, anti-debugging and rubber duck debugging.
+The concepts discussed in this include: what is debugging?, the process, techniques e.g tracing, interactive, activity, postmortem, remote, wolf fence algorithm etc., anti-debugging, and rubber duck debugging.

 The resources used for learning are: